GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/query/channel-member-list-query.md

 #### Parameters

-  - cid: The channel identifier.
+  - `cid`: The channel identifier.
-  - filter: The members filter.
+  - `filter`: The members filter.
 Empty filter will return all users.
-  - sort: The sorting for members list.
+  - `sort`: The sorting for members list.
-  - pageSize: The page size for pagination.
+  - `pageSize`: The page size for pagination.

 ## Properties